npiper/ansible.ec2.solveapuzzle/roles/hybrid-infra/ADVANCED_NETWORKING.md

 Proxies, routers, Amazon EC2 VPN, and NAT instances can enable more flexible connectivity to and from external networks

 When these devices receive a packet and forward it to the next hop, the retransmitted packet will then have a source of the Amazon EC2 instance instead of the external network.
-This behavior requires disabling the source/destination check (this is on the ENI).
+This behaviour requires disabling the source/destination check (this is on the ENI).

  * Can use a DNS proxy to access gateway VPC endpoints over AWS Direct Connect or VPN
  * In a Peered VPC scenario - 1 has an IG, one doesn't - using an Internet proxy in the Internet-connected VPC can resolve the transitive routing problem
  * If there are defined private hosted zones with Amazon Route 53 in your VPC, those DNS names are only accessible via the local VPC by default - use DNS Proxies or solutions in these cases
- *

 ## Add IPv4 CIDR ranges to a VPC